Leslie Frazier: Buffalo Bills

-On January 12, 2017, Frazier was hired by the Buffalo Bills to be their defensive coordinator, reuniting him with new Bills head coach Sean McDermott, whom Frazier worked alongside as assistant coaches for the Philadelphia Eagles from 1999-2002.
+On January 12, 2017, Frazier was hired by the Buffalo Bills to be their defensive coordinator, reuniting him with new Bills head coach Sean McDermott, whom Frazier worked alongside as assistant coaches for the Philadelphia Eagles from 1999 to 2002.
 In Frazier's first year with the Bills, the team made the playoffs for the first time since 1999 and ended what was previously the longest playoff drought in the 4 major North American professional sports leagues.
 On March 4, 2020, Frazier was promoted to assistant head coach.
-In Frazier's first year as assistant head coach, the Bills won both their first AFC East title and playoff game since 1995 and made their first AFC Championship Game since 1993, in which they lost to the Kansas City Chiefs 38-24.
+In Frazier's first year as assistant head coach, the Bills won both their first AFC East title and playoff game since 1995 and made their first AFC Championship Game since 1993, in which they lost to the Kansas City Chiefs 38–24.

 On February 28, 2023, the Bills announced that Frazier would not be returning to the defensive coordinator position in 2023 and that he intended to return to coaching in 2024, not necessarily with the Bills.

+Seattle Seahawks

+On February 2, 2024, Frazier was hired as the assistant head coach for the Seattle Seahawks.

 Potential return to head coaching

 Since 2018, several teams around the NFL have considered hiring Frazier as their next head coach.
 In 2018, he was interviewed by his former team, the Indianapolis Colts for their vacant head coaching spot, before the team hired Philadelphia Eagles offensive coordinator Frank Reich on February 11, 2018.
 In 2021, he was nearly hired by the Houston Texans as their next head coach, a spot that eventually went to Baltimore Ravens assistant head coach David Culley on January 27, 2021.
-In 2022, Frazier was interviewed for multiple head coaching vacancies for teams such as the New York Giants, Miami Dolphins, and the Chicago Bears, whom he previously played for from 1981-1985 and won Super Bowl XX with the team.
-Frazier was nearly hired by the Giants in 2022 before the job was eventually handed to Buffalo Bills offensive coordinator Brian Daboll on January 28, 2022.
-Frazier hasn't held a head coaching position since 2013, which was his 3rd and final year as the coach of the Minnesota Vikings.
+In 2022, Frazier was interviewed for multiple head coaching vacancies for teams such as the New York Giants, Miami Dolphins, and the Chicago Bears, whom he previously played for from 1981 to 1985 and won Super Bowl XX with the team.
+Frazier was nearly hired by the Giants in 2022 before the job was eventually won by former Buffalo Bills offensive coordinator Brian Daboll on January 28, 2022.
+Frazier has not held a head coaching position since 2013, which was his fourth and final year as the coach of the Minnesota Vikings.